sanicek/nix-config/README.md

 # nix-config
 Personal config for NixOS and home-manager

-Idea is to clone this then symlink nixos and home-manager configurations.
+apply scripts use paths to configurations in this repo system/hardware-configuration.nix -> /etc/nixos/hardware-configuration.nix symlink exists to use the local discovered HW config